jfrappier/ansible-test-playbooks/README.md

 ##Dec 31 2014
 Happy New Years!
 Don't worry, I've not missed my 12 days of Commitmas, I spent a couple of days commiting to a branch of the Ansible to update the documentation as I thought it needed a couple of tweaks.

+##Jan 1 2015
+Hello 2015!
+Thank you to mjbrender for organizing Commitmas.
+GitHub was something I really didn't get before and now I at least have a basic understanding.
+Stay tuned for more GitHub goodness!